deanpeters/product-manager-prompts/README.md

 6. **Open a Pull Request**
    - Head to your repository on GitHub to click "Compare & pull request" and submit it.

-A project maintainer will review your pull request and merge it upon approval, or get back to you for adjustments.
+A project maintainer will review your pull request and merge it upon approval or get back to you for adjustments.

 ## License